 Heart, stroke and vascular disease – also known as cardiovascular disease or CVD – is a broad term that describe the many different diseases and conditions that affect the heart and blood vessels.

 Common types of CVD in Australia include coronary heart disease, stroke and heart failure.
 These, and other cardiovascular conditions are described separately in this report.

-The main underlying cause of CVD is atherosclerosis, where abnormal deposits of fat, cholesterol and other substances build up in the inner lining of the arteries to form plaque.
-Atherosclerosis is most serious when it leads to reduced or blocked blood supply to the heart (causing angina or heart attack) or to the brain (causing stroke).
-Atherosclerosis is slow and complex, often starting in childhood and progressing with age.
+Many forms of CVD are caused by atherosclerosis.
+This is a condition where deposits of fat, cholesterol and other substances build up in the inner lining of the arteries to form plaque.
+Atherosclerosis can reduce or block blood supply to the heart (causing angina or heart attack) or to the brain (causing stroke).
+The process leading to atherosclerosis is slow and complex, often starting early in life and progressing with age.

-Coronary heart disease is the most common form of CVD.
-There are 2 major clinical forms – heart attack and angina.
-Heart attack is a life-threatening event that occurs when a blood vessel supplying the heart itself is suddenly blocked, causing damage to the heart muscle and its functions.
-Angina is a chronic condition in which short episodes of chest pain can occur periodically when the heart has a temporary deficiency in its blood supply.
+Coronary heart disease also known as ischaemic heart disease, is the most common cardiovascular disease.
+There are 2 main clinical forms – heart attack and angina.
+Heart attack – or acute myocardial infarction (AMI) – is a life-threatening event that occurs when a blood vessel supplying the heart is suddenly blocked, threatening to damage the heart muscle and its functions.
+Angina is chest pain caused by reduced blood flow to the heart.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.